beanshearer/Filfull/README.md

 # Filfull

-This is a simple productivity app that allows you to track what you have done on given day and assign a score to each task.
+This is a simple productivity app that allows you to track what you have done on a given day and lets you assign a score to each task.
 This will then show the corresponding average score for the day.

 It uses Firebase Auth and Firestore.